 As part of your child’s curriculum and the development of computer skills, we provide access to the internet in teacher supervised lessons.
 We strongly believe that the use of the web and email is hugely worthwhile and an essential tool for children as they grow up in the modern world.
 But because there are always concerns about children having access to undesirable materials, we have taken positive steps to deal with this risk in school.
 Our school internet access provider operates a filtering system that restricts access to inappropriate materials.
 Each class discusses how we can all stay safe online and the dangers we may face on the internet.
 We then ask every child to sign an Acceptable Users Agreement so that we know they have read and understood our school's rules on staying safe.
 We have a group of Year 6 digital leaders in school, these children champion digital citizenship and digital creativity within our school and help to educate peers and teachers about staying safe online.

-For our Online Safety Agreements and E-Safety Policies, please click on the link below:
+For our Online Safety Agreements, please click on the link below:

 ONLINE SAFETY AT HOME